skeru/libVersioningCompiler/README.md

 ## Dependencies
 libVersioningCompiler requires:
  - Ubuntu 20.04 LTS or greater
- - any compiler compliant to the C++14 standard
+ - any compiler compliant to the C++17 standard
- - cmake 3.9.4 or greater
+ - cmake 3.20 or greater

 external libraries:
  - libz-dev
  - uuid-dev
- - (OPTIONAL) LLVM 13 or greater (up to LLVM 15)
+ - (OPTIONAL) LLVM 13 or greater (tested up to LLVM 15)
- - (OPTIONAL) libclang-13-dev up to libclang-15-dev
+ - (OPTIONAL) libclang-13-dev or greater (tested up to libclang-15-dev)

 Compiling without the OPTIONAL dependencies will disable some features, like the Clang-as-a-library compiler implementation.